Why do we need to change?

 We are facing many challenges in Waltham Forest, including

-dangerous levels of air pollution especially in our busier streets, affecting lung development in young people, and leading to 9,500 premature deaths in London
+dangerous levels of air pollution especially in our busier streets, affecting lung development in young people, and leading to 9,500 premature deaths across London,

 - residential streets that are filling up with parked and rat running motor traffic, despite only half of Walthamstow households having access to a car,

-- offputting streets for ‘active travel’ – too dangerous for most people to want to cycle in, and which are not pleasant or particularly convenient for walking,
+- offputting roads for ‘active travel’ – too dangerous for most people to want to cycle in, and which are not pleasant or particularly convenient for walking,

 - 40% of outer London car journeys are less than 2km, and the school run now accounts for at least one in every five cars on London’s roads.
 Many of our streets have reached peak motor vehicle capacity (especially at rush hour and school run times) and are therefore often very congested,